open-telemetry/semantic-conventions/.github/ISSUE_TEMPLATE/add-experts.md

 **Who should be added?**

 List out the individuals who should be added.
-Provide the following information.
+Provide the following information:

 * Full name
 * GitHub alias